Impact Wrestling Turning Point (2020): Reception

 Steve Cook of 411Mania reviewed the event and gave it a 7.5 out of 10, which was higher than last year's event that got a 6.9 out of 10.
 He complained about the Brian Myers-Swoggle match but gave praise to the World Tag Team and Knockouts title changes, concluding with: "I have to say that Impact met my expectations for this evening.
 Everything I thought would be good was good.
 There weren't any surprises like we had with the Bound For Glory show.
 That [show] had some curveballs Impact had to react to, this one didn't."
-Darrin Lilly of Pro Wrestling Torch was also positive towards the event being "noteworthy", praising the two title changes, Doering's debut, and the clean main event win for starting Swann's reign "on a good note", saying: "Turning Point was an enjoyable show that was fun to watch.
+Darrin Lilly of PWTorch was also positive towards the event being "noteworthy", praising the two title changes, Doering's debut, and the clean main event win for starting Swann's reign "on a good note", saying: "Turning Point was an enjoyable show that was fun to watch.
 The Impact Plus specials usually deliver a good show and this was no exception."
 Bob Kapur of Slam Wrestling also gave praise to both title changes and called the Impact World Title bout "a good hard-hitting match", but felt the rest of the event didn't differentiate itself from Impact's weekly TV programming.
 He gave it 3.5 out of 5 stars and wrote: "[T]he matches on the show were mainly good, and the title matches were logical continuations or endings to storylines that were well-developed.
 The rest of the card seemed to be a hodge-podge of TV matches that didn't really serve to accomplish much.
 This would have been a fine episode of TV, but as a "special event", it didn't quite live up to the billing."

 Ringside News reported that Impact Plus subscribers were unable to log onto the streaming platform to watch the event.
 Four days later, Impact Wrestling made the event available for free on their YouTube channel.